- Benefits

 State Overtime vs. Federal Overtime

-For example, in Alaska, California, Colorado, and Nevada, overtime pay is based on the number of hours worked in a day, not a week.
-If you work more than eight hours a day in Alaska, your overtime pay is one and a half your normal hourly rate.
+For instance, in states like Alaska, California, Colorado, and Nevada, overtime is based on daily hours; working more than eight hours in a day qualifies for overtime pay at one and a half times the regular rate.

 Double Time Pay